run-llama/llama-hub/loader_hub/maps/README.md

 The Osmmap Loader will fetch map data from the [Overpass](https://wiki.openstreetmap.org/wiki/Main_Page) api for a certain place or area.
 Version **Overpass API 0.7.60** is used by this loader.

 The api will provide you with all the **nodes, relations, and ways** for the particular region when you request data for a region or location.
-The Loader will automatically fetch you.

 ## **Functions of the loader**

 * To start, it first filters out those nodes that are already tagged, leaving just those nodes that are within 2 kilometres of the target location.
-The following keys are removed during filtering:["nodes," "geometry," "members"] from each node The response we received is based on the tags and values we provided, so be sure to do that.
+The following keys are removed during filtering:["nodes," "geometry," "members"] from each node.
+The response we received is based on the tags and values we provided, so be sure to do that.
 The actions are covered below.

 ## **Steps to find the suitable tag and values**